Benkan: Female emperor's crown (hōkan)

-The crown of a female emperor (empress) is called a (宝冠, hōkan).
-The Doyūki diary describes a viewing of a hōkan kept in the royal treasury in 1036.
+A crown used by a female emperor was called a (宝冠, hōkan).
+The Doyūki records a viewing in 1036 of a hōkan kept in the imperial treasury.

-According to the description, the hōkan had a low koji height, an oshikazura (openwork gold crown), and three branches extending from it, each with a floral ornament at its tip.
-There was no kushigata, however, as in the benkan of male emperors.
-There is a small statue of a phoenix on the top of the crown, but it is slightly to the left, suggesting that a phoenix on the right may have been lost.
+According to the description, the hōkan had a low (巾子, koji), an (押鬘, oshikazura) or openwork gold outer crown, and three branches extending from it, each with a floral ornament at its tip.
+Unlike the emperor's benkan, it had no (櫛形, kushigata).
+A small phoenix ornament was placed on the top of the crown, slightly to the left, suggesting that a corresponding phoenix on the right may have been lost.

-The low height of the koji is thought to be due to the fact that women did not wear topknots like men.
-Also, the crown does not have the chains of the benkan, which may explain why it was not called a benkan.
+The low form of the koji has been interpreted as reflecting the fact that women did not wear the same high topknot as male emperors.
+The crown also lacked the benkan-style pendant jeweled ornaments, which may explain why it was classified as a hōkan rather than as a benkan.

-The hōkan is thought to have been worn by Empress Kōken, but some have questioned whether it was intended for an empress (the emperor's wife) rather than for a female emperor.
+The hōkan described in the Doyūki has been associated with Empress Kōken, but some scholars have questioned whether it was instead intended for an empress consort, that is, the wife of an emperor, rather than for a reigning female emperor.

-As mentioned above, Empress Meishō's hōkan was lost in a fire during the Edo period (1603–1867), but Empress Go-Sakuramachi's hōkan is still extant and kept in the Higashiyama Gobunko (Imperial Library) of the Kyoto Imperial Palace, but is not open to the public.
+The hōkan used for Empress Meishō was later lost in a fire during the Edo period.
+Empress Go-Sakuramachi's hōkan, made in the eighteenth century, survives in the Higashiyama Gobunko at the Kyoto Imperial Palace.

-Empress Go-Sakuramachi's hōkan also does not have a benban and chains hanging from it.
-However, a total of three chains hang from the phoenix's beak and from either side of the crown.
-The difference from the hōkan described in the Doyūki is the absence of the koji itself, and instead there is the addition of a sun-shaped ornament, as in the benkan.
+Empress Go-Sakuramachi's hōkan has neither a benban nor benkan-style pendant ornaments hanging from a crown board.
+Instead, three pendant ornaments hang from the phoenix's beak and from the left and right sides of the crown.
+Compared with the hōkan described in the Doyūki, it lacks the koji itself and has a sun-shaped ornament similar to that of the benkan.

-The Order of the Precious Crown, established in 1888 (the 21st year of the Meiji) to be awarded to women, is a reference to this, and the center of the insignia is decorated with the image of a precious hokan.
+The Order of the Precious Crown, established in 1888, takes its name and central motif from the hōkan.
+The center of the insignia is decorated with the image of a precious crown.